 A Message From All Of Us At Mission Ridge

-As we approach the start of the 2020/21 season, we will be releasing a series of messages regarding operations and changes that will be implemented this winter at Mission Ridge.
-We are excited to welcome you back to the mountain and know that you are even more excited to ski and snowboard again.
+It’s great to be back on the mountain doing what we love and we know that you are excited to ski and snowboard this season.
 It is important though, that everyone recognizes that this season will be different from any we’ve experienced.
 It is up to every individual, both ski area employee and guest, to do their part to help protect the health and safety of our skiing and snowboarding community.
 The health of our team is our number one priority.
 Our expectation is that each one of us will follow protocols to help keep each other healthy.
 We ask all employees and guests to share in this responsibility and help us, “be the reason we have a season.”

-We encourage you to visit our website regularly for updates in the coming weeks.
+We encourage you to visit our website regularly for updates throughout the season.
 You can also sign up for our Newsletter to receive updates directly.
-As we approach and then enter the winter season, please keep in mind that all plans are subject to change based on many factors.
+As we progress through the season, please keep in mind that all plans are subject to change based on many factors.

 Thank you for being a member of the Mission Ridge community.
 We are here for, and because of, you.
 Thank you for your passion for this place and these sports.
-Finally, thank you for your continued support as we enter our 54th season here at Mission Ridge.
+Finally, thank you for your continued support during our 54th season here at Mission Ridge.

 We look forward to seeing you on the mountain again soon!